-If you are a current ASRC member, eligible to access the Foodbank, food packs are available for collection at the Footscray centre.
+If you are a current ASRC client, eligible to access the Foodbank, you can come in and shop at the Footscray centre.

-On a weekly rotating basis, we add several specialty items to the packs such as honey, spices, nuts and dried fruits.
-Once a month our families also receive toiletries, dishwashing liquid and laundry powder.
-Sanitary pads are added as needed.
+There are also a variety of specialty items which we try to make available as often as possible, such as honey, spices, nuts and dried fruits.
+The Foodbank also offers toiletries, dishwashing liquid and laundry powder.
+Sanitary pads are also available.

-The fresh produce packs typically contain onions, garlic, potatoes, carrots, tomatoes, apples, oranges and greens.
-In addition, we add seasonal produce from our Harvest of Hope Garden such as eggplant, cauliflower, sweet potato, chillies, capsicum, cabbage and herbs, and sometimes lemons and other seasonal fruits.
-We add eggs, Greek-style yoghurt and flatbread to the packs at the time of distribution.
+The fresh produce section of the Foodbank offers onions, garlic, potatoes, carrots, tomatoes, apples, oranges and greens, as well as seasonal produce such as eggplant, cauliflower, sweet potato, chillies, capsicum, cabbage and herbs, and sometimes lemons and other seasonal fruits, when available.

 With the exception of tinned tuna, all food distributed through the Foodbank is vegetarian.
 Milk, eggs and yoghurt are included, and there are many vegan protein options available such as dried and tinned pulses, and plant-based milk is available on request.